iNamek/iNamek/README.md

   - **Research**
     - Acceptance and Commitment Therapy (ACT) for longstanding pain and other conditions.
     - Psychometric evaluation of self-report questionnaires in chronic pain and other conditions.
     - Studies on **ME/CFS** and **post-COVID-19 condition**, including symptom profiles.
-    - Moving toward research on **applied clinical AI-based solutions** and **non-technical AI safety**.

 ## What I’m currently curious about
 - How AI tools actually behave “in the wild” – in real clinical settings, with real-world constraints.
 - Practical ways to evaluate **AI safety** and robustness from a non-technical/clinical perspective.
-- Curios about how I can contribute to AI safety generally, and specifically related to potential near- and long-term risks of broad implementation of artificial generally intelligent autonomous systems.
+- How I can contribute to AI safety generally, and specifically related to potential near- and long-term risks of broad implementation of artificial generally intelligent autonomous systems.

 ---